Frank Hanly: Congress

+U.S. Senate campaign

 He launched a campaign for Republican nomination for U.S. Senate in 1899, but was defeated in the Republican legislature vote by Albert J. Beveridge.
 The election caused a major division in the state party, and progressive anti-prohibition candidates supported Beveridge, while the prohibition and conservative wing of the party supported Hanly.
 After losing the nomination, he briefly retired from politics.
 The split worsened following the election, leading progressives to split from the Republican party.
 Hanly went on a speaking tour around the state to build up support for another run for office.
 His speeches were fiery and often quoted Abraham Lincoln.